Number of results to display per page

 - Description:

-- Iron projectile point.
-The head (left) is asymmetrical, perhaps the result of its base being broken.
-The intact side of the base is shouldered.
-Two small barbs protrude from opposite sides of the point's long tang (right).
-To make an arrow, the tang would have been inserted into a shaft made of bamboo, reed or lightweight wood.
-This point was found in an area (mound 6) that archaeologists interpret as a metallurgical workshop.
-The artifact has been corroded by rusting.
+- Triangular-headed projectile point with barbs on either side of the head's base (left).
+Its long tang (right) is bent.
+To make an arrow (snini in Nafaanra), the tang was inserted into a straight shaft made of bamboo, reed or lightweight wood to which it was hafted.
+This artifact was found in an area that archaeologists interpret as a metallurgical workshop.
+The projectile point shows signs of corrosion by rusting.
 Scale in cm.
-Length: 10.1 cm.
-Weight: 8.9 g.
+Length: 9.8 cm.
+Weight: 10.2 g.
 Site Ngre Kataa.
-4 June, 2009.
+5 July, 2008.

 - Rights: